This article has been updated to reflect the extension of federal student loan relief through September 30, 2021.

 Part of the CARES Act that was signed into law in March 2020, in response to the COVID-19 pandemic, included relief for federal student loan borrowers (there was no legislation specific to private student loan debt).
 The legislation automatically and temporarily stopped loan payments and accrual of interest for federal student loans.
 The intent of this legislation was to provide relief to federal student loan borrowers who were financially impacted by the pandemic.

 The forbearance has been extended as the pandemic continues to have an economic impact.
 In January 2021, President Biden directed Congress to extend the 0% student loan interest rate and suspension of payments on federal student loans until September 30, 2021.

-The relief will be ending shortly, and it may impact your financial situation, so take action now to be prepared.
+While the relief will temporarily continue, it may impact your financial situation when it ends, so take action now to be prepared.